 ResTechs will assist with connecting gaming devices to the network, however, they are not allowed to play computer games while working.

 If a resident asks a ResTech for help with what seems like a homework assignment, both the ResTech and the resident must take care that neither is violating the honor code.

 ResTechs can not work on computer hardware problems.
 If a hardware problem is diagnosed, the ResTech will refer the resident to either Patriot Tech in the Johnson Center or a computer repair retailer of the residents’ choice.

 Due to time limitations, ResTechs do not perform backups on data.
 Instead, ResTechs take every opportunity to ensure that residents understand the importance of backing up their files and that they know how to make backups of their data.
 Generally, at least three (3) backups should be made on three (3) different media.

-On every consulting visit, ResTechs will take the opportunity to make the resident aware of cybersecurity best practices, including:
+On every support call, ResTechs will take the opportunity to make the resident aware of cybersecurity best practices, including:

 - Use of strong passwords

 - Installing manufacturer operating system updates